The Synoptic Problem & the Collapse of Consensus

 The Augustinian hypothesis is only a possible solution to the synoptic problem.
 It holds that the Gospel according to Matthew was written first, followed by the Gospel according to Mark, which used the preceding Gospel according to Matthew and the preaching of Peter (r.a.) as sources.
 It holds that Luke the Evangelist wrote his Gospel independently, and was aware of the two Gospels that preceded him.
 This hypothesis does not rely on, nor argue for, the existence of any document not explicitly mentioned in historical testimony.
 The foundation of this hypothesis is historical testimony, as opposed to textual criticism.
 It is viewed as a coherent and elegantly neat solution since it draws from the writings of the Church Fathers, which are historical sources dating back to as early as the first half of the 2nd century.

 The Augustinian hypothesis certainly attempts to address fundamental points of contention surrounding the synoptic problem, such as the reliability of early Christian tradition, the order the gospels were written, the possibility of unknown sources behind the gospels, the possible extent that the gospels were redacted, and the extent of alteration in the gospels between the time they were originally written and the time the first surviving manuscripts appear.
-These and other matters are raised and alternate resolutions proposed by proponents of competing hypotheses, such as the Two-Source hypothesis, its related Q hypothesis, the Farrer hypothesis, and others.
+These and other matters are raised, and alternate resolutions proposed by proponents of competing hypotheses, such as the Two-Source hypothesis, its related Q hypothesis, the Farrer hypothesis, and others.

-Early Christianity here, is the period preceding the First Council of Nicaea, 325 CE.
+Early Christianity, here, is the period preceding the First Council of Nicaea, 325 CE.
 It is divided into the Apostolic Age and the Ante-Nicene Period.
 The Apostolic Age is traditionally the period of the Twelve Apostles, dating from the Great Commission of the Apostles by the resurrected Jesus (a.s.) to spread his message to the nations of the world, in Jerusalem circa 33 CE, until the death of the last Apostle, John the Apostle (r.a.) around 100 CE.
 The Ante-Nicene Period commenced from here.

 The first Christians, evidenced from Acts of the Apostles, were all Jewish by birth, or by conversion.
 The biblical term “proselyte” was used to describe them.
 Historians called them Jewish Christians.
 The early Gospel message was spread orally; likely in Aramaic, and later in Koine Greek.
-The Acts of the Apostles and the Epistle to the Galatians state that this first Christian community was centered in Jerusalem, and its leaders included were the Apostles.
+The Acts of the Apostles and the Epistle to the Galatians state that this first Christian community was centred in Jerusalem, and its leaders included were the Apostles.
 Paul of Tarsus, after his conversion to Christianity, claimed the title of “Apostle to the Gentiles”.
 It is a self-proclaimed title from a man who never met the Messiah (a.s.).
 By the end of the Apostolic Age, Christianity began to be recognised internally and externally as a separate religion from Judaism.
 This was Paul’s influence.

 Early Christians generally revered the Tanakh as Scripture, mostly the Greek Septuagint, or the Aramaic Targum translations.
 The New Testament canon developed with the inclusion of the many Letters of Paul, the canonical gospels and various other works were also recognised as scripture.
 It was Paul’s letters, particularly his Epistle to the Romans, which established a theology based on the personhood of “Christ”, rather than on the Mosaic Law.
 Early Christians held a wide range of beliefs and practices, and subscribed to multiple variant gospels.
-Many of these belief and practices which were later denounced as heretical.
+Many of these beliefs and practices were later denounced as heretical.
 This casts great doubt on the Augustinian contention on the reliability of church tradition.

 Besides this, an area of contention is whether the Gospel according to Matthew was originally written in Aramaic using the Hebrew script, the Aramaic primacy theory; or if the Greek text is the original.
 Another area of contention is whether the Gospel according to Mark or the Gospel according to Luke was written second.